President Cyril Ramaphosa Shares Diwali Wishes, Says Festival of Lights Promotes Unity and Tolerance

 “I wish our Hindu community a blessed festival that brings together elements of faith, cultural expression, outreach to people in need and belief in the centrality of family,” Ramaphosa said.

-The president added that this was a time of spiritual renewal and the traditions associated underscored the diversity and unity of all humanity.
+The president added that this was a time of spiritual renewal, and the traditions associated underscored the diversity and unity of all humanity.

 “May the observance of Diwali enrich our nation’s social fabric and advance tolerance, inclusion and unity,” the president added.

-Hindu community divided by president’s wishes
+Hindu community divided by the president’s wishes

 Read also